davidhubbard/tiva-ussh/libti2cit/README.md

 The i2c state machine of the MSP430 and AVR lines are so simple it hardly makes sense that it should be this hard to use i2c on the Connected Launchpad.

-Hopefully you can at least use this library as a starting point, since it is small and well documented.
+The goal of this library is to make your app a lot less painful to write.
+Huge success.

 **Table of Contents**
 - [Installation](#installation)